 I’ve spent at least one thousand hours playing Gauntlet Legends and Gauntlet Dark Legacy combined, so Sumner’s voice is something that’s been ingrained in my mind for the rest of my life.
 He’s like an overzealous narrator, as he announces virtually everything that happens with booming declarations, but it somehow never gets annoying.
 Whenever you find a secret, level up, are close to death, or actually dead, Sumner speaks up to make sure everyone knows.
 He may be a badass wizard (and an unlockable character), but it’s his constant reminders that “RED WARRIOR NEEDS FOOD BADLY” and the like that are the first things that come to mind when I think of those beloved dungeon crawlers.

 Flowey is the first person/creature you meet in Undertale, and the one that left the biggest impression on me by the end of the game.
 He may seem like nothing special at first, but I’m certain that those who’ve gotten far enough in Undertale know why I placed him on this list.
-To say any more would spoil a part from one of the best games in recent years.
+To say any more would spoil a part from one of the best indie games in recent years.

 Cayde-6 (Destiny & Destiny 2)

 Despite the original Destiny’s story being fairly weak (although there was some interesting lore on Cayde-6’s past), it was always a treat to rank up my Hunter because it meant going to see the robotic rogue Vanguard voiced by Nathan Fillion.
 When Destiny: The Taken King dropped, Cayde-6 played a large role as the biggest supporting character in the new campaign.
 In Destiny 2, developer Bungie made sure that the fan-favorite Exo spent a good deal of time in the spotlight yet again.
-Although Cayde-6’s luck will finally run out in the Forsaken expansion (his death was shown in one of the add-on’s trailers), I’ll always remember his witty pep talks, bizarre demeanor of laidback badassery, and overall enjoyable shenanigans.
+Although Cayde-6’s luck will finally run out in the Forsaken expansion (his death was shown in one of the expansion’s early trailers), I’ll always remember his witty pep talks, bizarre demeanor of laidback badassery, and overall enjoyable shenanigans.

 The Origami Killer (Heavy Rain)

-I can’t really go into why the Origami Killer is so memorable without spoiling the best parts of Heavy Rain, so I’ll just say that I put this demented individual in the same league as the villain from Se7en, the most terrifying fictional serial killer ever.
+I can’t really go into why the Origami Killer is so memorable without spoiling the best parts of Heavy Rain, so I’ll just say that I put this demented individual in the same league as the villain from Se7en, the most unsettling fictional serial killer ever.

 Claptrap (Borderlands series)